GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

 resource (such as an ad creative).
 {% endAside %}

-Opaque sources will allow your site to display ads on a site without revealing the ad source URL to the site owner.
+Opaque sources allow your site to display ads on a site without revealing the ad source URL to the site owner.

 It's not enough to just be able to display ads.
 If the ad can `postMessage` to